-The lead judge for the competition will be award-winning filmmaker Kristin Tieche (shown at right).
+A big thanks to the lead judge for the competition, award-winning filmmaker Kristin Tieche (shown at right).
 Her work has aired on National Geographic, CBC, the Smithsonian Channel, the Science Channel, Al Jazeera America, PBS, CBS–5, Fox Worldwide, LinkTV, the Food Network, Home & Garden and NorCal Public Media.
 Kristin makes films about wildlife, sustainability and climate change which provide viewers with immersive and visceral experiences that inspire action and transform minds.
 She is known for her award-winning films, including “Forms of Identification” (2011), “The Spinster” (2013) and “Velo Visionaries” (2015-2017).